joelcancela/SteamAchievementCompletionist/README.md

 ## Commendation

-Here's a site that does the same thing as this project: [completionist.me](https://completionist.me).
+Here's a new cool website that gathers Steam stats: [completionist.me](https://completionist.me).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.